 2. Scroll down to Learning and select Guided Access.

 3. Turn Guided Access from Off to On.

-Now that you’ve enabled your device (and by the way this works on iPad, and iPod touch as well as iPhone) you can start guided access.
+Now that you’ve enabled Guided Access your device (and by the way this works on iPad, and iPod touch as well as iPhone) you can start guided access when needed.
 Here’s how to safely hand over your device to the little one.

 5. Then click Start in the upper-right of the screen.

 1. If you’ve set a time limit, you will see a warning (and hear a sound, if you set one) about 30 seconds before time’s up.
 Once time is up, you’ll see a screen like this:

 2. As instructed, triple-click the Home button, then enter the passcode you set up for Guided Access.

 You can choose to end the session any time before the time is up, by triple-clicking the home button.
 You can supposedly use Touch ID to end the session as well, but this did not work consistently for me.

 I also notice that once you use Guided Access for an app, the next time you use it, you may not be presented with the options.
 For example, if you let junior watch YouTube for 5 minutes, and then time is up so you open Angry Birds, you may not have the option to set a different time limit.
 I found that the only way to do that, was to go back to Accessibility settings, turn Guided Access OFF, and then turn it on again.
 Kind of annoying if you ask me, I’d like to be able to set a different time limit each time without having to visit the main Settings.